saw3880/azure-network-protocols/README.md

 - Windows 10 (21H2)
 - Ubuntu Server 20.04

-<h2>High-Level Steps</h2>
+<h2>Prerequisites </h2>

-- Have your azure subcription
+- Have your azure subscription
-- Make your resource group
+- Have a resource group
-- Azure Windows VM1 and Linux VM2
+- Made a Azure Windows VM1 and Linux VM2

 <h2>Actions and Observations</h2>